maxbraun1/dc-sample-project/README.md

 ## Design Choices

 - **Svelte Store**: When researching Svelte stores, I came across [this documentation page](https://svelte.dev/docs/svelte/stores#When-to-use-stores) stating **"Prior to Svelte 5, stores were the go-to solution for creating cross-component reactive states or extracting logic.
 With runes, these use cases have greatly diminished."** I followed the docs and created a what is essentially a store in /src/lib/state.svelte.ts, exporting a variable using the **$state** rune.
-- **Reused Components**: As I like to do in React, I identified reusable pieces of layout code and separated them into components.
+- **Reused Components**: I identified reusable pieces of layout code and separated them into components.
 - **Header**: I created a Header component and included it in the root layout so it would appear on every page.
-- **Forms**: I decided to separate all forms with visible inputs to separate pages.
+- **Forms**: I decided to separate all forms with visible inputs to separate pages for cleaner UX.
 - **Form Actions**: As directed by the [SvelteKit docs](https://svelte.dev/docs/kit/form-actions#Alternatives), I used Form Actions for client to server communication wherever possible, which, in such a small and simple project, turned out to be everywhere.

 ## Setup Instructions

-### Installation

 1. Clone the repository:
    ```bash